-Does not return your calls or emails;
+- Does not return your calls or emails;

-Has not provided you with information about investigating your claim;
+- Has not provided you with information about investigating your claim;

-Significant amount of time has gone by and you have not heard from the insurance company;
+- Significant amount of time has gone by and you have not heard from the insurance company;

-Your claim was denied almost immediately without an investigation; or
+- Your claim was denied almost immediately without an investigation; or

-You received a settlement offer for significantly less than what you should receive.
+- You received a settlement offer for significantly less than what you should receive.

 Statute of Limitations for a Pueblo Insurance Bad Faith Claim

 Under Colorado law (CRS 13-80-102), you need to contact an attorney quickly if you want to remain eligible to file a claim.
 The statute of limitations in a bad faith insurance lawsuit is two years after the cause of action accrues.

-Contact a Pueblo Insurance Bad Faith Attorney
+Contact a Pueblo Bad Faith Insurance Attorney

 Do you have questions about filing an insurance bad faith lawsuit in Colorado?
 Our Pueblo insurance bad faith attorneys can help.
-Contact McCormick & Murphy, P.C. to learn more about the services we provide to clients and their families in Colorado.
+Contact McCormick & Murphy, P.C. at 719-425-4389 to learn more about the services we provide to clients and their families in Colorado.